kammitama5/kammitama5.github.io/_posts/2020-09-09-Wednesday-September-9th.md

-## Writing Group
+## Writing Group (9/9/2020)

 ## Writing
 - Today's writing group was more stream of consciousness.
 It was a challenging subject for me, to be honest.
 - I'm also a bit tired, as I had a lot going on this week (still do).
 I also had my first live writing consult today!
 - I have to stay up late to write code.
 Wish me compiles!
+Weird how my life is between writing papers and writing code now.
+Pretty much a lot of writing.
+However, I am doing this class tonight that will be letting me draw some stuff, so that should be kind of cool.
+I thought of getting a replacement for my Wacom that I had to get rid of when I moved.
+I kind of miss it (I had three Wacoms, tbh).
+I also have been in a LOT of meetings.
+Ugh.
+Meetings.

 ## Prompt
 - I won't put the entire prompt down, but it was about writing as a toy and a portal.
 There was another prompt about